Part of the upcoming Secrets of St James's Tour.

 Lennon's Account of Meeting Ono at Indica

-Lennon's was asked to recall how he met Yoko at Indica and how their relationship developed in a famous interview with Rolling Stones magazine:
+Lennon's was asked to recall how he met Yoko and how their relationship developed in a famous Rolling Stones interview:

-Lennon: "John Dunbar, who was married to Marianne Faithfull, had an art gallery in London called Indica, and I'd been going around to galleries a bit on my off days in between records.
+Lennon: "John Dunbar, had an Art Gallery in London called Indica, and I'd been going around to galleries a bit on my off days in between records.
 I got word that this amazing woman was putting on a show the next week, something about people in bags, in black bags, and it was going to be a bit of a happening and all that.
 So I went to a preview the night before it opened.
 I went in - she didn't know who I was or anything - and I was wandering around.
 There were a couple of artsy-type students who had been helping, lying around there in the gallery, and I was looking at it and was astounded.
 There was an apple on sale for £200.

 But it was another piece that really decided me for or against the artist: a ladder that led to a painting, which was hung on the ceiling.
 It looked like a black canvas with a chain with a spyglass hanging on the end of it.
 I climbed the ladder, looked through the spyglass, and in tiny little letters it said, YES.
 So it was positive.
 I felt relieved.
 It's a great relief when you get up the ladder and you look through the spyglass and it doesn't say NO or F*** YOU or something."